Probate Q&A Series

 5. Search for recorded tax foreclosure actions.

-Check the clerk of superior court’s civil index or the register of deeds for any pending or completed tax foreclosure lawsuits.
+Check the clerk of superior court’s civil index for any pending or completed tax foreclosure lawsuits.
 Even if the balance shows “paid,” a filed foreclosure may remain on record until dismissed.

 6. Order a title search for added assurance.